guillermooo/sublime-undocs/source/basic_concepts.rst

 Basic Concepts
 ==============

-Here we’ll explain concepts –mainly specific to Sublime Text– that the reader needs to be familiar with in order to fully understand the contents of this guide.
+Here we’ll explain concepts that the reader needs to be familiar with in order to fully understand the contents of this guide.

 Conventions in This Guide¶
 ==========================